lanhed/lan-unlock/readme.md

 + http://arduino.cc/en/Main/Software
 + https://github.com/elechouse/PN532

-###Arduino code
-The folder read_NDEF_id found in the Arduino folder needs to be moved into your Arduino sketch folder

 ###Instructions:

 1. Open `config-BLANK.json` and change the password to match your OSX password, and save as `config.json`.